+The city is a good base from which to expand into the rest of sub-Saharan Africa.
 Cape Town and the Western Cape exports more to the rest of Africa than anywhere else in the world.
-Influential African retailers like Shoprite, with an established distribution network across the continent, are based in Cape Town.
-The city is also home to online retailers like Takealot.com and others.
+Influential African retailers like Shoprite, with an established distribution network across the continent, are also based in Cape Town.
+That’s just the start.
+The Mother City is also home to online retailers of electronics like Takealot.com and many others.

-There is a prevalence of innovative design thinking and active systems integration.
+Enterprises here have shown a prevalence of innovative design thinking and active systems integration.

-There is good access to skilled engineers required within the sector.
+This part of South Africa also provides good access to skilled engineers required within the sector.

 It is relatively easy to export products from Cape Town.
 Cape Town is considered a comparatively low-cost destination for consumer electronics manufacturing.